-Saudi victims of SARS-like virus didn't travelMay 5th, 2013 in Diseases, Conditions, Syndromes /
+Saudi victims of SARS-like virus didn't travelMay 5, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Five Saudis who died after contracting a new SARS-like virus last week had not travelled abroad, a health ministry doctor said on Saturday.